vwkd/ka-dict-server/README.md

 # README

-The API server of ka-dict accessed by the Web server
+The API server of Kita accessed by the Web server